Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: Introduction

+In the domain of natural language processing and machine learning, the advancement and refinement of audio recognition technologies heavily depend on the accessibility and quality of audio datasets.
+Historically, these datasets have primarily comprised monolingual audio recordings, employed for training models to execute tasks such as speech recognition.
 The Hong Kong Cantonese Adult Language Corpus (HKCAC) \cite{leung2001hkcac} has 8.1 hours of transcripts and approximately 170,000 characters.
 The Hong Kong Cantonese Corpus (HK-CanCor) consists of 30.0 hours of recordings, with each sample 10 minutes long.
 The Corpus of Mid-20th Century Hong Kong Cantonese (HKCC) has in total about 200,000 character tokens.
 The Hong Kong Cantonese MapTask Corpus (CantoMap) \cite{winterstein2020cantomap} contains a total of 768 minutes of recordings and transcripts of forty speakers.
 The Common Voice zh-HK \cite{ardila2019common} is a massive multilingual collection of transcribed speech collected and validated via Mozilla’s Common Voice initiative.
 The Multi-Domain Cantonese Corpus (MDCC) \cite{yu2022automatic} consists of 73.6 hours of clean read speech paired with transcripts, collected from Cantonese audiobooks from Hong Kong.
 The details of the dataset are enumerated in Table \ref{Cantonese ASR Corpora}.

+Code-switching \cite{gardner2009code} is the practice of alternating between two or more languages within a single conversation.
+This linguistic behavior is widespread in multilingual societies, particularly in settings where different languages frequently come into contact.
+People may switch languages for a variety of social, cultural, psychological, or linguistic purposes.
+For example, in Hong Kong\cite{li2000cantonese}, individuals often use both English and Cantonese in the same sentence, particularly in business and educational contexts.
+Similarly, within the Hispanic community in the United States, it is common for people to transition between English and Spanish\cite{li2008understanding} in both domestic and communal environments.

 However, the available datasets for Cantonese are not necessarily representative of how people typically speak in Hong Kong.
 In daily life, local people always speak Cantonese mixed with English, but there is a lack of datasets that reflect this reality.
 Moreover, the existing datasets are of low quality and may contain errors, such as mislabeled recordings.
-For instance, the MDCC\cite{yu2022automatic} dataset uses {} symbols to indicate uncertainty about certain words.
+For instance, the MDCC\cite{yu2022automatic} dataset uses \{\} symbols to indicate uncertainty about certain words.
+Therefore, we propose MADGF to generate a high-quality, diverse dataset, as shown in Figure \ref{Pipeline}.

-Following the trend of recent work fine-tuning large language model \cite{touvron2023llama} to adapt the model to specific tasks or domains by exposing it to task-specific data, we take a similar approach to fine-tuning the Whisper model for better performance with minor language or mixed language.